barrucadu/yukibot/README.markdown

 This will build everything with nix and start a `tmux` session called "yukibot", running yukibot with the given configuration file.

-Garbage collector roots are created by the build process, so `nix-collect-garbage` won't delete anything in the bot's environment.
-The roots live in the `.gcroots` directory, so delete that if you want everything gone.

 Calling the script a second time will build the new yukibot, kill the old one, and start the new one.
 As the build is done first, there should be minimal downtime during the switch.